CourtneyHayes/Amazon_Vine_Analysis/README.md

 2. Determine Bias of Vine Reviews
 3. Written Report of Analysis (README)

-#### Results
-How many Vine reviews and non-Vine reviews were there?
-How many Vine reviews were 5 stars?
-How many non-Vine reviews were 5 stars?
-What percentage of Vine reviews were 5 stars?
-What percentage of non-Vine reviews were 5 stars?

 ### Summary
-In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+From the analysis of this dataset there is bias for the reviews in the Vine program because they are less likely to be helpful reviews.
+To further analyze this dataset to support this statement is to filter it further by included verified purchases to make our data more reliable.